 Ambassadors will develop advising, leadership, team building, networking, and presentation skills.
 They will receive personalized attention from a career advisor mentor while making new friends and getting to know the Career Center staff.
 They develop job/internship search skills and craft a great resume.
 They have the opportunity to connect with employers interested in recruiting Duke students and make a difference in the lives of their peers.

 Apply to Become a Career Ambassador

 Career Ambassadors are essential members of the Duke Career Center community.
-They provide guidance and advice for Duke students on many topics (including but limited to; document development, major exploration, Career Center services and job/internship search, competencies).
-They are trained in the Career Center philosophy and mission; resources and services, presentation topics, document review practices, competencies and some aspects of student development.
+They provide guidance and advice for Duke students on many topics (including, but limited to document development, major exploration, Career Center services and job/internship search, career development process and competencies).
+They are trained in the Career Center philosophy and mission, resources and services, presentation topics, document review practices, competencies and some aspects of student development.
 The Career Center is committed to the intentional professional development of the Career Ambassadors.
 We will provide opportunities for each Ambassador to engage in advising meetings and other opportunities to make progress in their professional development.

 The application process will be posted in Handshake in the spring.